 While Federal law might not prevent you from recording in public, you may still want to provide a reasonable level of privacy for everyone around you.
 Consider some of these strategies:

 Install a video editing program

 Many video editors will allow you to blur faces in the background, preventing people in your video from being readily recognizable.
 This feature won't just protect the privacy of the people on video, it will also prevent any challenges that could arise if people discover they were recorded without their consent.
-Movavi Video Editor, for example, has a montage feature that's perfect for this purpose.
+Movavi Video Editor Plus, for example, has a montage feature that's perfect for this purpose.

 Check state laws to see if you can use it in court

 Some states allow video evidence, even video evidence with audio footage, to be used in court.
 Other states may throw out recordings made without permission.
 Is it illegal to record someone without their consent in your state, especially if you recorded a conversation without the other party's knowledge?
 Make sure you know your state's laws if you plan to use the video footage you gathered as part of a court case, whether it's a recording from a security camera or something you took deliberately.
 In most cases, however, you will be allowed to use video footage if you were otherwise legally able to record.
 Video recording laws by state, however, may vary, and voice recording laws certainly depend on the state.